 Why do I believe this?
 It’s the last 30 years of my life.
 And of hundreds of artists’ lives I’ve observed during those years.

 I want to be the person I didn’t have.

 When I graduated from college, then again from grad school, no one told me what to expect and how things worked in the arts marketplace.
 All I had observed were my parents and friends’ parents who worked full-time day jobs or were full-time homemakers.
 I spent the next decade after grad school mostly working low-paying administrative day jobs and directing plays for free at night.

 I did start a theatre company.
 Mind you, I had absolutely no idea how to start a theatre company.
 But I wouldn’t have begun to know that it was even an option without (what I now realize was) my only professional role model and mentor, Chris Coleman.
 It wasn’t his intention to mentor me, God help him, and I was perhaps the most arrogant and ungrateful mentee who ever lived.
 But I learned by watching him.
 And I (naively) thought, if Chris can do it, I can do it.

 Even with that great starting-out opportunity, in 2/3 of the next 30 years I wasn’t directing at all.
-I’ve never been paid more than a “stipend” for directing (even when I was paying myself), and I’ve worked 20+ full- and part-time day jobs, most of them unrelated to the arts and only one of them related to theatre.
+I’ve never been paid more than a “stipend” (i.e. nothing close to its actual time-for-$ value) for directing, even when I was paying myself, and I’ve worked 20+ full- and part-time day jobs, most of them unrelated to the arts and only one of them related to theatre.